 There are lots of ways to go about asking to guest post on other blogs and websites.
-Here’s one way that I go about it for my personal blog about sustainable kids clothing.
+Here’s one way that I go about it for a small blog about sustainable kids’ clothing.

 - I look for other companies in my niche that have a blog.
 What clothing brands have blogs?
 Build a list of these brands, their blog web address, and a contact name to email.
 I tend to look for smaller brands.
 I love Target, for example, but I doubt they would want me guest posting since I’m not Meghan Markle or Hailey Bieber.
 I don’t want to waste time on high-hanging, pie-in-the-sky fruit.

 - I look for other blogs that write about similar topics.
-I just Google and will query terms I blog about like the ethical children’s clothing brands or doing the 100 day dress challenge.
-I make note of the blog web address, name of the blogger, and their email.
+I just Google and will query terms I blog about like the ethical children’s clothing brands or doing the 100-day dress challenge.
+I make note of the blog web address, name of the blogger, and email.
 It can take some digging to find the email, but it’s usually there somewhere.